Saturday, October 17, 1970

 About the Song:

 Motown chief Berry Gordy decided for a change of pace after three upbeat singles from The Jackson 5.
-Instead of relying on the stable of Motown songwriters known as “The Corporation”, he turned to Hal Davis, Willie Hutch, and Bob West for this ballad.
-In the song, a man declares eternal dedication to a former lover, saying that she can always come back to him.
+Instead of relying on the stable of Motown songwriters known as “The Corporation,” he turned to Hal Davis and Willie Hutch to tweak a song written by Bob West.
+SS In the song, a man declares eternal dedication to a former lover, saying that she can always come back to him.
 Michael and older brother Jermaine share the lead vocal, but this is really Michael’s showcase.
 “Rarely, if ever, had one so young sung with so much authority and grace,” AMG bringing “perfect aplomb…to material that ought to be both more romantic and more dramatic than he could possibly comprehend.”
-MA
+DM Michael said it was the song that solidified the Jackson 5’s career.
+RC

 More than twenty years later, Mariah Carey scored her own #1 version of the song on the pop charts.
 It was a last minute addition to her 1992 MTV Unplugged appearance, performed as a duet with R&B singer Trey Lorenz.
 WK Her version was even more successful than The Jackson 5’s original on the adult contemporary and UK charts where it went to #1 and #2 respectively.